Deepwater Horizon accident and response

 On the evening of 20 April 2010, a gas release and subsequent explosion occurred on the Deepwater Horizon oil rig working on the Macondo exploration well for BP in the Gulf of Mexico

 Eleven people died as a result of the accident and others were injured.
 We deeply regret this loss of life and recognize the tremendous loss suffered by the families, friends and co-workers of those who died.

 The fire burned for 36 hours before the rig sank, and hydrocarbons leaked into the Gulf of Mexico before the well was closed and sealed.

 The accident involved a well integrity failure, followed by a loss of hydrostatic control of the well.
 This was followed by a failure to control the flow from the well with the blowout preventer (BOP) equipment, which allowed the release and subsequent ignition of hydrocarbons.
 Ultimately, the BOP emergency functions failed to seal the well after the initial explosions.

 We regret the impacts on the environment and livelihoods of those in the communities affected.
 We have, and continue to, put in place measures to help ensure it does not happen again.

 How we responded

-As of 31 December 2012, we had spent more than $14 billion on our response activities.
+As at 31 December 2013, we had spent more than $14 billion on our response activities.
 Throughout, we have sought to work closely with government, local residents, our shareholders, employees, the wider industry and the media.